garygr2002/Rebalance/README.md

 Download at least the executable jar, and the executable file.
 Ensure that the executable file has the executable permission set for at least the user of the file.
 To do this, use a terminal and change directory to the directory containing your download.
 Then use the command: <pre>chmod u+x rebalance</pre> to set the executable permission.
 Return to your user home directory, and edit the .bash_alias file to include a line similar to the following:<pre>export PATH={path to your download}:$PATH</pre> and save the file.
 You will now need to close your terminal, and reopen a new terminal to make the rebalance command available.

 Alternatively, you may build the software locally.
-You will need a Java jdk of at least version 11.
+You will need a Java JDK of at least version 11.
 In the directory containing this markdown file, you will find <i>build.xml</i> and <i>build.properties</i> files suitable for building the software using ant.
 These files were automatically generated using the Ant Build Generation plugin from Jetbrains, version 203.4.
 I desired to edit these files minimally to create an external build using ant.
 As such, you will only need to edit the <i>build.properties</i> file locally.
 See below.

 Clone the repository for this project using a Linux terminal.
 On the command line, type: <pre>git clone https://github.com/garygr2002/Rebalance.git </pre>

 If ant is not installed in your Linux environment, you may install it using the following command: <pre>sudo apt install ant</pre>

 The software also uses the jetbrains annotations jar, version 20.1.0.
 To build the software, you will need to acquire the annotations jar from an IntelliJ installation, or directly from the Internet.
 Only the jar is required, but it must be available from a relative path of <i>...org/jetbrains/annotations/20.1.0/</i> from where you install it.
 Call this installation directory '<i>x</i>'.
 Edit the <i>build.properties</i> file in this directory, and follow the instructions therein to set the <i>path.variable.maven_repository</i> variable with path to your annotations jar, '<i>x</i>'.
-Set the <i>jdk.home.11</i> variable with the path to your Java 11+ jdk.
+Set the <i>JDK.home.11</i> variable with the path to your Java 11+ JDK.
 You should now be ready to build the software using the ant command from a terminal in the directory containing this markdown file in your cloned repository.

 ## Usage